The Haifoss Hike – Iceland

 Map of the Haifoss Hike

 The trail is visible at all times and well-marked.
-If you need a GPS track, however, you can download the .GPX file from the Komoot activity below:
+Still, if you need a GPS track you can download it from the Komoot activity below:

 Where to Stay